Guard mounting: China

 The changing of the guard in Beijing, the capital of the People's Republic of China, may refer to three different ceremonies of the People's Liberation Army on Tiananmen Square.
 The first is a traditional changing of the guard consisting of two incoming soldiers, two outgoing soldiers and a commander from the People's Armed Police Honour Guard Battalion, with the incoming and outgoing soldiers saluting the flagpole before taking up their posts beside it.
-The other changing of the guard is the raising of the Flag of China on the square every morning, which since 2018, has been manned by personnel from the Beijing Garrison Honor Guard Battalion who took over duties from the PAP, which itself had performed the ceremony since 1982 until that point.
+The other changing of the guard is the raising of the Flag of China on the square every morning, which since 2018, consists of personnel from the Beijing Garrison Honor Guard Battalion who took over duties from the PAP, which itself had performed the ceremony since 1982 until that point.

 Another changing of the guard ceremony takes place at the Mausoleum of Mao Zedong, which contains the preserved body of Mao Zedong, at the southern end of Tianamen Square, right exactly where the Gate of China once stood.
 The Beijing Garrison Honor Guard Battalion also performs this ceremony.

 At Xinhuamen the ceremonial changing of guards is performed by the Central Guard Regiment.
 Two members of the Central Guard Regiment ceremonial personnel, armed with ceremonial rifles, guarding the gate.
 The ceremony occurs every 2 hours.